hard-nett/docs/overview/terminology.md

 ## IBC

 The inter-blockchain communication protocol (IBC) creates communication between independent blockchains.
 IBC achieves this by specifying a set of structures that can be implemented by any distributed ledger that satisfies a small number of requirements.
 IBC facilitates cross-chain applications for token transfers, swaps, multi-chain contracts, and data sharding.
-At launch, Osmosis utilizes IBC for token transfers.
-Over time, Osmosis will add new features that are made possible through IBC.
+At launch, Terp Core utilizes IBC for token transfers.
+Over time, chronic will add new features that are made possible through IBC.

 ## Impermanent Loss